 Click the active and deployed Combined Model, and then in the Segments tab, click the segment you want to modify.

 In the dialog box that appears, click Yes, create new combined model.

 On the project's Leaderboard, you can access and modify the Active Combined Model.

-For a short time, in the Combined Model updated notification, you can click Go to Combined Model to return to the segment's Combined Models in the Leaderboard.
+While the Combined Model updated notification is visible, you can click Go to Combined Model to return to the segment's Combined Model in the Leaderboard.